zweatshirt/alexnet_neural_network/README.md

 - Implements  MNIST database.
 - Pooling techniques and ReLU.

+Trying to run this on a local machine probably wont be a good idea.
+CloudLab, a cloud computing service, is where I have been testing this code.

 ## Programs:
 - Program 1 contains 12 layer which are all flattened at the end.
 - Program 2 contains 9 3-dimensional layers, and the last 3 are fully connected linear layers.